#sarah x charlie

 In that instant, voices rose and the floorboards above creaked under the weight of several people.
 Panicked, you shot to your feet, casting about for something to protect yourself.
 Nothing good had ever happened in this farmhouse, you knew, and you doubted that now would be any different.

 There was nothing.
 And when you tried to open the cabinet, a taser-like shock jolted through your arm and knocked you backward onto the floor.
-However, you didn't have time to question it, the door above opening—that door, the door, the one that had haunted you for six years—and the voices getting closer.
+You didn't have time to question it, the door above opening—that door, the door, the one that had haunted you for six years—and the voices getting closer.

 "Certainly not."
-Marjorie agreed.
+Liza agreed.
 "I had two in my employ, sisters.
 Irish though they weren't Catholic, and I wish I had known such an important detail before I had Beaty hire the little rats.
 They stole the diamonds right off one of my necklaces.
 Had they the fear of God in them, they wouldn't have done so."

 "And they were Clarks?"
 A new voice asked, another male, though thick with an accent you could only describe as South Asian.

-Marjorie answered, "Indeed.
+Liza answered, "Indeed.
 You'll have to be careful during your visit, Your Excellency.
 The poor have become a problem in recent years, I'm afraid."

 You listened with half an ear as you scouted for a place to tuck yourself into.
 The sarcophagus was latched and the effort it would take to break the lock off would be both too loud and too obvious.
 You searched along the walls, in the shadowy corners.
 The best place would've been under the stairs but a large cord of chopped wood had been piled in front of the space.